 There is currently no vaccine to prevent COVID-19, so the best way to prevent illness is to avoid being exposed to the virus, according to the CDC.
 The CDC is recommending that people frequently wash their hands with soap and water for at least 20 seconds or use hand sanitizer containing at least 60 percent alcohol.

-Tests are processed by private providers, not the city.
-Therefore, patients with symptoms should contact their doctors for more information about testing.
+Patients with symptoms should contact their doctors for more information about testing, according to the city.

 Inova, with support from the city, is using its Old Town primary care clinic as a respiratory illness clinic for testing.
 The clinic is open Monday through Friday from 1 to 4:30 p.m by appointment only.
 From 2 to 4 p.m., the clinic will also have drive through testing capabilities for those who have been referred by their private care clinician.

-On Memorial Day, May 25, the city and AHD supported free community testing efforts at two sites, Landmark Mall and Cora Kelly School for Math, Science and Technology.
+On Memorial Day, the city offered free testing for up to 3,000 people at temporary testing sites set up at Landmark Mall and Cora Kelly School for Math, Science and Technology.
+Of the 2,953 people who were tested for COVID-19 between the two sites, 236 received positive results.

 This page will continue to be updated with new developments pertaining to coronavirus in Alexandria.